Group of young people paddling down the Waikato river in a waka teetee

 The Climate Change Response Amendment Act 2019

-The Trust may see seek assistance from its investment adviser to monitor the Trust’s exposure to exclusions.
+The Trust may seek assistance from its investment adviser to monitor the Trust’s exposure to limited investment areas.

-The Trust may review its exclusions from time to time, and significant changes are to be communicated in a timely way to the relevant fund managers.
+The Trust may review its negative screen criteria from time to time, and significant changes are to be communicated in a timely way to the relevant fund managers.
 Amendments adopted become mandatory for new investments.

 Climate Change Commitment